tdegueur/crispy-winner/README.md

 This is not a real project as it is destined to test interactions with GoCD.

-Do not read this sentence.
+Please do not read this sentence.